-50 Years Ago: Moody Blues Break Rules on ‘Days of Future Passed’
+How Moody Blues Broke the Rules on ‘Days of Future Passed’

-As Days of Future Passed shot up the U.K. rock charts, the Moody Blues secured their place in prog history.
+The Moody Blues secured their place in prog history as Days of Future Passed shot up the U.K. rock charts.
 But the project, released on Nov.
-9, 1967, had been fraught with deep uncertainty, weird happenstance and then – at least in the U.S. – initial lack of interest.
+10, 1967, was fraught with deep uncertainty, weird happenstance and then – at least in the U.S. – initial lack of interest.

 The Moody Blues had started out as a rootsy band, as far removed from symphonic rock as they could be.
 "We were originally a rhythm-and-blues band, wearing blue suits and singing about people and problems in the Deep South," frontman Justin Hayward told the Los Angeles Times in 1990.
 "It was okay, but it was incongruous, getting us nowhere, and in the end we had no money, no nothing."